SiL3NC3/AppStarter/README.md

 A Windows tool to create a simple AppStarter constructed by a xml data file.

+No Installation needed, just download the Release and run it.
+It just created the following XML file for defining the shortcuts.

 # AppStarter.data

 This is the main file containing the shortcuts.